PhilaniAntony/smart-contract-security-audit/README.md

 **Key Components:**

-- **PoolFactory Contract:** Responsible for creating new token pools, ensuring each pool follows correct logic and configuration.
+- **PoolFactory Contract:** Responsible for creating new token pools and ensuring correct logic and configuration.
 - **TSwapPool Contracts:** Each pool facilitates swaps between exactly two assets — an ERC20 token and WETH.
-Once enough pools exist, users can chain swaps across multiple tokens (“token hopping”).
+Multiple pools allow users to chain swaps across tokens (“token hopping”).

 The audit assessed the protocol’s core contracts, swap logic, liquidity mechanisms, and adherence to security best practices.